The slowing Covid-19 vaccination rate is worrying experts. Here's what some states are doing to change the trend - KTVZ

 The slowing Covid-19 vaccination rate is worrying experts.
 Here’s what some states are doing to change the trend

-About 1.4 million new doses of Covid-19 vaccines have been administered since Thursday, boosting the seven-day average of doses administered back to just over 1 million doses per day.
-It had fallen to under a million a day on average earlier in the week.

-These figures, however, are down from an early April average high of 3.3 million per day.
+The country was averaging just more than 1 million Covid-19 vaccine doses administered per day as of Friday, according to the Centers for Disease Control and Prevention.
+That’s down from a peak average in early April of 3.3 million per day.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Friday that the best way for the country to avoid another Covid-19 surge — and another shut down — is to get vaccinated.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Friday that the best way for the country to avoid Covid-19 surges and further economic pain is to get vaccinated.

-“It ain’t over ’til it’s over — and it is not over yet,” Fauci said at an event hosted by US Health and Human Services, urging people to be wary of believing the pandemic is over.
+“It ain’t over ’til it’s over — and it is not over yet,” Fauci said at an event hosted by US Health and Human Services.

+Complacency, he said, could lead to “another surge — particularly with variants floating around — that could set us back to the time when we had to shut down things.”

+Communities and regions with low vaccination rates still may be prime candidates for outbreaks, experts have said, and could pose risks not just for unvaccinated adults, but also for children who aren’t yet eligible to be vaccinated or just became eligible.

+And because the virus mutates, “I worry about not just (unvaccinated) people continuing to be vulnerable to infection, but what the nature of those infections may be as we’re seeing new variants come online,” Dr. Abdul El-Sayed, a CNN contributor, epidemiologist and former health commissioner for Detroit, said Saturday.

-A recent CNN analysis of CDC data found that the pace of newly-vaccinated adults will fall short of the Biden administration’s goal of 70% of adults with one dose by July 4.
-The current trend would hit the 70% target in mid-to-late July.
+A recent CNN analysis of CDC data found that the US is on pace to fall short of the Biden administration’s goal of getting 70% of the country’s adults to receive at least one dose by July 4.

-In the last month, the number of deaths from Covid-19 have noticeably dropped, and confirmed cases continue to plummet when compared to earlier highs, according to CDC data.

-A daily average of 49,000 new cases reported to the CDC at the start of May has fallen to less than 14,000 Thursday.
-During the holiday surge of infections last winter, the daily average of new cases eclipsed 250,000.
+About 63.2% of US adults had at least one dose as of Friday morning, according to the CDC.
+Were the country to maintain its current pace, the US wouldn’t hit the 70% target until mid-to-late July.

+As the country pushes for more vaccinations, evidence has mounted that the mass vaccination programs have helped to push daily infections and deaths lower.

+The US has averaged about 14,300 new cases a day over the last week, down from around 71,300 daily in mid-April, according to Johns Hopkins University data.
+That’s also well below the country’s peak average, above 250,000 daily reached in early January, according to Johns Hopkins.

-Nearly 170 million people — just over half of the total US population — have received at least one dose of vaccine, and about 137.5 million people — 41.4% of the population — are fully vaccinated.
+Nearly 170 million people in the US — just over half of the country’s total population — have received at least one dose of vaccine, and about 137.5 million people — 41.4% of the population — are fully vaccinated, according to the CDC.

 Incentives for vaccines continue